freddieweir/fifth-sym.p.hon.y/examples/README.md

 # Fifth Symphony - Integration Examples

-This directory contains example code showing how to use Fifth Symphony's ADHD-optimized features.
+This directory contains example code showing how to use Fifth Symphony's attention-optimized features.

 ## 📋 Examples